Haivision/srt/docs/handshake.md

 for which Key-switch happens, the Pre-announce happens `SRTO_KMPREANNOUNCE` packets earlier, and Decommission happens `SRTO_KMPREANNOUNCE` packets later.)

-The following actions are then undertaken:
+The following things are done for the refreshing activities:

-1. **Pre-announce:** the new key is generated and sent to the receiver using the `UMSG_EXT`-based command packet with `SRT_CMD_KMREQ`, that is, the same way in both HSv4 and HSv5 clients.
-The receiver should deploy this key to its Receiver Crypto.
+1. **Pre-announce:** the new key is generated and sent to the receiver using the SRT Extended Message `SRT_CMD_KMREQ`.
+The received key is deployed into the Receiver Crypto.
+The Receiver sends back the same message through `SRT_CMD_KMRSP` as a confirmation that the refreshing was successful, or the message contains an error code, if it wasn't.
-2. **Key Switch:** The bits in the data packet header concerning encryption, gets toggled from `EK_EVEN` to `EK_ODD` or vice versa.
-From there on the opposite key is used (the newly generated one).
+2. **Key Switch:** The Encryption Flags in the `PH_MSGNO` field get toggled between `EK_EVEN` and `EK_ODD`.
+From this moment on, the opposite (newly generated) key is used.
 3. **Decommission:** the old key (the key that was used with the previous flag state) is decommissioned on both the Sender and Receiver sides.
 The place for the key remains open for future key refreshing.

-**NOTE** In the implementation the handlers for KMREQ and KMRSP are the same for `UMSG_EXT`-based messages and the extension blocks in the handshake.
-However, in the case of `UMSG_EXT` only one direction is initialized (or updated).
-The handshake in HSv5 initializes both directions, one with forward KMX and one with reverse KMX, but then any key refreshing activities happen exclusively for one direction and exclusively on the premise that the number of sent packets exceeded a given value.
+**NOTE** In the implementation the handlers for KMREQ and KMRSP are the same for handling the request coming through the SRT Extended Message and through the handshake extension blocks, except that in case of SRT Extended Message only one direction is updated (forward KMX only).
+HSv4 relies only on these messages, so there's no difference between initial and refreshed KM exchange.
+In HSv5 the initial KM exchange is done within the handshake in both directions, and then the key refreshing updates the key for one direction only.

 #### Smoother